 The Alberta government requires school divisions to report the scores from Grades 6 and 9 PATs to parents/guardians.
-We will report the results to parents/guardians in the following way: Kildare-added to the final report card
+We will report the results to parents/guardians in the following way: preliminary results will be shared with parents in the final progress report comments on June 26, 2024.